Comprehensive Dental Care for ages 6 to11

 Children should receive a comprehensive evaluation for orthodontic development around the age of seven.
 During your child’s orthodontic evaluation, we may choose to perform a panoramic radiograph.
 This typically occurs after the first set of permanent molars has erupted.
 The radiograph allows us to do an overall evaluation of the joints and position of the adult teeth that are still developing.

 Prevention of injury during sports and recreational activities

 For those parents with children who are into sports, mouth guards are highly recommended (required in some cases), especially for contact sports like football or soccer where contact with another child or getting hit in the mouth with the ball is a distinct possibility.

-Again, we highly recommend mouth guards for all kids that play any type of contact sports including football, hockey and soccer.
 Mouth guards do more than prevent tooth injuries.
 They’re also effective in reducing concussions and more severe brain injuries.
 There are many options such as over-the-counter mouth guards, but custom mouth guards are by far the most effective protection and prevention.

 Dr. Ruben Cohen and our pediatric specialists at Park Smiles NYC Pediatrics – Dr. Danielle Lombardi, Dr. Jacqueline Ahn, and Dr. Ray Berenholtz — are always available for a consultation to answer any other questions you may have regarding your child’s unique dental health care needs.
 Give us a call today!